nir0s/ghost/README.md

 [![PyPI](http://img.shields.io/pypi/dm/ghost.svg)](http://img.shields.io/pypi/dm/ghost.svg)
 [![PypI](http://img.shields.io/pypi/v/ghost.svg)](http://img.shields.io/pypi/v/ghost.svg)

-ghost aims to provide a secret store with a single, simple-to-use API supporting multiple backends.
+ghost aims to provide a secret-store with a single, simple-to-use API supporting multiple storage backends.

 ghost leans on the premise that you might want a single API for both clients and servers to use so the cross-backend nature should provide just that without forcing the user to run a server.